paufau/react-native-multiple-modals/README.md

 Also, if there are any well-known issues in React Native that haven’t been fixed for a long time and they show up here too, let me know!
 Let’s make things better together 😎.

-## Known issues

-- Some layout animations from `react-native-reanimated` don't work properly inside the ModalView on new architecture

 ## Roadmap

 Common: